 4. Or try mesh

 Try a thin, non-padded mesh bra.
 This material may be synthetic, but it won’t trap moisture.
-When your boobs catch a nice breeze, sweat will evaporate instead of dripping down your stomach.
+When your breasts catch a nice breeze, sweat will evaporate instead of dripping down your stomach.

 5. Wear a sports bra